 A magical place to visit during the Christmas season is Christmas Light Spectacular, located in Hidden Hollow Park in one of Tennessee’s best small towns.

-Christmas Light Spectacular is a drive-thru display with thousands of sparkling lights in the air, which starts from Thanksgiving, November 25 until New Year’s Eve, December 31.
-Visiting the site costs only $5 per person.
+Christmas Light Spectacular is a drive-thru display with thousands of sparkling lights in the air between Thanksgiving and Christmas.

 The place offers many activities to help you make your holiday season more memorable with your loved ones.
 You can buy a snack from the gift shop on-site on Saturday nights and enjoy sitting cozily next to the bonfire.